-I am often asked about the Shared Ownership scheme and I tend to find that a lot of buyers are unsure how the process works, or have several misconceptions and unanswered questions.
+I’m often asked about the Shared Ownership scheme and I tend to find that a lot of buyers are unsure how the process works, or have a lot of misconceptions and unanswered questions.

 The Shared Ownership scheme is a fantastic alternative that allows people the chance to get on the property ladder and affordably purchase their first home – but not everyone will qualify for it.

 Read below to learn more on how the scheme works and to see if you are eligible.